JensJoschi/variability_timing/methods.md

 To get estimates of predictability/variability/mean winter at the study site, I averaged the estimates from the 5 closest stations within a 5° radius (weighted by 1/euclidian distance).
 I then correlated winter unpredictability and variability with the slope of the PRCs using the following model: slope ~ variability*predictability + (1|study in species/genus/order) (todo) where individuals slopes were weighted by the inverse of their standard error, and scaled by the study mean. (todo).
-I did the same model for parameter d, the maximum diapause incidence each population reaches (todo).

 ## exploratory analyses

-The color-of noise approach was only adopted after seeing preliminary results, so one could argue it is not strictly hypothesis-testing (though I think it is improving on the method rather than data-mining).
+The following real exploratory analyses are planned:
+1) The "color of noise" approach takes whole-year predictability into account, not winter predictability.
+It hence does not fit strictly to the hypotheses and is an exploratory analysis.
-The following real exploratory analyses are planned: using color of noise of the whole year (instead of noise of only +- 1 month around winter onset) splitting data into subgroups (lepidoptera, diptera, other) and testing checking which species are positive, and potential bet-hedgers
+2) splitting data into subgroups (lepidoptera, diptera, other) and testing
+3) checking which species are positive, and potential bet-hedgers
+4) during analysis it turned out that the parameter d, the maximum diapause incidence each population reaches, usually varies among populations.
+This potential bet-hedging trait was tested as well.

 # details